maxnuss1021/CSCI-120-PizzaProjectCS121/README.md

-This is a collection of projects completed in Python
+This is a collection of projects completed in Python.
+The main "projects" is the password grader and the sports outcome predictor.